-Trying to sum up 18 years of experience with homeschooling both biological and adopted children is a daunting task but here is my best advice for you mothers homeschooling children with Reactive Attachment Disorder.
+Trying to sum up 18 years of experience with homeschooling both biological and adopted children is a daunting task but here is my best advice for you mothers homeschooling children with Attachment Disorder.
 (You can read more about our journey parenting wounded children through my adoption archives.)

-What are your goals for your child?
 What do you want your children to look like/be/do/experience by the time they graduate from high school?

 I have an overall plan for my children with goals for their lives at the end of their homeschool education.
 For every single one of them, I desire that their relationship to Christ be more important than any other and that they will walk by faith in determining God’s plan for their future.

 As much as your RAD child wants to push you away and sabotage it, this is the most important aspect of your child’s life.
 Learning about relationships and living with others is a key skill for adulthood.

 Is it beating those math facts over their heads one more time (and sometimes the answer is yes) or is it about stopping what we’re doing to address the heart issues?
 To try once again to overcome the fear of abandonment, the debilitating shame and anxiety that encompass their hearts.
 Letting the child know in that moment that he/she has my complete and total attention.
 Praying over them one more time that they will take to heart the blessing they are from God, chosen by Him for our family, innocent victims of a fallen world.

 Whether your child is in a public, private or homeschool, the teacher can only pour into your child as much as the child can hold.
 Realizing that your child may not be capable of higher math or research papers is a part of the process.
 Just as there are classes for students with special needs in public school your child may have special needs that you are best equipped to address.

 I want all my kids to be lifelong learners, to know how to research and experiment and find out where their gifts/interests lie.
 I want them to be godly, loving people who I still desire to experience life with.
-If my kids accomplish my primary goal I believe they will be all these things
+If my kids accomplish my primary goal I believe they will be all these things.

 No one else is walking in your shoes so do not set yourself up for failure by comparing your homeschool to your neighbor’s down the street.
 They may participate in a classical education program, play every sport and at least one instrument while you’re just hoping your child will get out of bed without screaming at you.